• Skip to main content

 2. Rinse and drain: Rinse the chickpeas under cool running water.
 Drain well.

-3. Pressure cook: Combine chickpeas with water and bay leaf in the pressure cooker.
+3. Pressure cook: Combine chickpeas with water and a bay leaf in the pressure cooker.
 Close the lid and set the Instant Pot to “Pressure Cooker” for 20 minutes on High Pressure (40 minutes if using unsoaked beans).
 Once the Instant Pot turns off, let the pressure release on its own for about 10 minutes before using the quick-release valve and opening the lid.

 4. Drain: Carefully open the lid and let the chickpeas cool down before draining the water.